joostkremers/ebib/docs/ebib-manual.md

 loads is a BibTeX file.
 If you intend to use `biblatex` files, make sure to read the section [`Biblatex` vs. Bibtex](#biblatex-vs.-bibtex).

+When you open a `.bib` file, the directory in which you started Ebib is the start directory for file name completion.
+If you always want Ebib to assume a specific default directory, regardless of the directory in which Ebib is actually started, you can customize the option “Default Directory” (`ebib-default-directory`).

 ## Preloading `.bib` Files

 Chances are that you will be doing most of your work with one or a few